 Daniel H Coles

-Dan is an experienced trial lawyer who regularly appears before the courts and administrative tribunals of British Columbia.
+Dan is an trial lawyer who regularly appears before the courts and administrative tribunals of British Columbia.
 He has experience in the Supreme Court of Canada.
 He acts for clients from a diverse range of fields and industries with an emphasis on construction litigation, media and defamation law, and assisting licensees in the hospitality sector.

 He is actively involved in British Columbia’s dynamic hospitality and liquor manufacturing industries.
 He writes an award-winning blog Alcohol & Advocacy, and advises clients on British Columbia’s liquor laws and regulations.